 The First Amendment protects all sorts of speech, even when others don’t like it.
 However, not all speech is protected.
 Defamation is a form of speech that is unprotected because it does more harm than good.
 If you are the victim of defamation, you may be able to recover damages for the harm it has caused you.
-Call the defamation lawyers at Spencer Young Law if you have questions about your rights.What is Defamation?
+Call Spencer Young Law if you have questions for a defamation lawyer about your rights.What is Defamation?

 California courts recognize defamation as the intentional publication of false statements of fact which the reader or listener reasonably understands to be a true statement about a specific person, causing that person harm.What is “Intentional Publication”?

 “Intentional publication” means any manner of intentionally communicating a statement to a third party.
 A third party, in this case, means any person other than the person whom the information is about.
 Such a statement may be communicated orally in person or by phone, printed in a newspaper or on a billboard, posted on the Internet or social media, sent by letter or e-mail, or broadcast on the radio or television.
 Because communication methods are constantly evolving, the law defines “publication” very broadly.